yuankeMiao/marmot-shop/README.md

 This project uses [react-router-dom](https://reactrouter.com/en/main) for the client side router control.

 Component `<Outlet>` is used in this app to provide a universal header and footer.
 All other pages are wrapped in.

-This app also has a customized prtected router to check if the current user is allowed to visit a certain route.

 ### 2.2 For all viewers
 Home page ('/'), all product page ('/all-product'), single product page('/product/:id), error page ('/*/**') are avaliable for all visitors.